 What Fluid And How Much Does The DSG Transmission Require?

 Most DSG transmission services will require an approved DCT transmission fluid, transmission oil filter, sealing o-rings for the filter and housing, and a drain plug gasket.
-The longitudinal DL501 is equipped with a second, non-serviceable internal oil filter or screen which does not need to be changed during a normal service.
-The only time to replace or clean the internal filter would be if there is known internal damage or a large amount of metal is present in the DCT transmission oil.
+The longitudinal DL501 is equipped with a second, non-serviceable internal oil filter or screen, which does not need to be changed during a normal service.
+The only time to replace or clean the internal filter will be if there is known internal damage or a large amount of metal is present in the DCT transmission oil.
 The transmission pan has to be dropped to perform the service and will require additional gaskets and seals.

 The transverse DQ250 requires somewhere between four and five liters of DCT oil to perform a transmission service.
 The larger longitudinal DL501 typically requires between seven and eight liters of DCT fluid.
-These two fluids are not necessarily interchangeable, so be sure that whatever fluid you are using is specified and approved for use in your exact model.
+These two fluids are not necessarily interchangeable, so be sure that whatever fluid you use is specified and approved for use in your exact model.